 In 1980, Chopard introduced its first sports watch.
 It was a huge step forward for the brand which, until the release of the St. Moritz, was known solely as a manufacturer of high-end, luxurious timepieces.

-This year, Chopard is celebrating the St. Moritz by scaling another peak of design — and has revealed its new state-of-the-art reinterpretation of this milestone watch.
+Now Chopard is celebrating the St. Moritz by scaling another peak of design — revealing its new state-of-the-art reinterpretation of this milestone watch.
 The Alpine Eagle sports collection is crafted from an exclusive, ultra-resistant and light-reflecting metal called Lucent Steel A223, and beats to the rhythm of a Chopard chronometer-certified movement.

 Our favourite model is the 41mm Alpine Eagle Large.
-Belonging to a select circle of watches with integrated cases and bracelets, this slightly larger timepiece was designed to be at once refined and contemporary — while featuring several design nods to the bird of prey from which it takes its name.
+Belonging to a select circle of watches with integrated cases and bracelets, this slightly larger timepiece is the ultimate everyday watch and features several design nods to the bird of prey for which it was named.

-The rock-like textured dial evokes an eagle’s iris, the hands call to mind the raptor’s feathers and the cold glinting steel is reminiscent of the glaciers and icy slopes where the bird can often be found perching.
-Even the case, distinguished by a protrusion that protects the crown, bears a compass rose; an instrument that has helped Alpine adventurers find their way across the snow-capped mountains for centuries.
+The rock-like textured dial evokes an eagle’s iris, the hands call to mind the raptor’s feathers and the cold glinting steel is reminiscent of the icy slopes where the bird can often be found perching.
+Even the case, distinguished by a protrusion that protects the crown, bears a compass rose; an instrument that has helped Alpine adventurers find their way across the snow-capped mountains for centuries and which today is the symbol of those boldly following their own path.

-Inside the Alpine Eagle’s case, the 01.01-C calibre ticks away with a 60-hour power reserve, visible through a transparent sapphire crystal back.
-And, on its front, eight screws punctuate the bezel, grouped in pairs at the four cardinal points.
+Inside the Alpine Eagle Large, a 01.01-C calibre ticks away with a 60-hour power reserve, visible through a transparent sapphire crystal caseback.
+And, on its front, eight screws punctuate the bezel, grouped in pairs at the four cardinal points and ensuring water resistance to 100 metres, while Super-Luminova Grade X1 coated hour-makers ensure greater visibility in the dark.
 This is perhaps the most overt nod to adventure on Chopard’s latest timepiece; a watch that champions the pioneering spirit in both practice and design.

 Chopard Alpine Eagle Large